Last Updated on

 1. Do I Need Pre-Pregnancy Dental Check-Up?

 A thorough dental examination is as important as the other pre-pregnancy check-ups.
 By eliminating the chances of bacteria in your gums, you are sure that the bacteria are not transferred to the baby through the amniotic fluid.
 Also, a simple dental issue can significantly worsen during pregnancy, since your immunity is low at this time.
+If there are pre-existing dental lesions, they need to be addressed.

 2. What to Do If I Am Unhappy With My Gynaecologist?